What is your why for publishing on the Web? Is it traffic, engagement, visibility?

 Excerpt from: Semantic Web roadmap.

-While it’s true that the above took and still take take a lot of technical decisions, compromise, agreement and work, it is also true that ultimately the Semantic Web is about a machine-readable Web that will forge human collaboration and creativity.
+While it’s true that the above took and still takes a lot of technical decisions, compromise, agreement and work, it is also true that ultimately the Semantic Web is about a machine-readable Web that will forge human collaboration and creativity.

 When talking about the Semantic Web my favourite quote is: